cypress-io/cypress-documentation/source/api/commands/wrap.md

 - {% url `.should()` should %}
 - {% url `.spread()` spread %}
 - {% url `.then()` then %}
-- {% url "Logging in using application code" recipes#Logging-In %} recipe
+- {% url "Logging In: Using application code" recipes#Logging-In %} recipe
+- {% url "Unit Testing: Application Code" recipes#Unit-Testing %} recipe